seanshahkarami/ca-manager/README.md

 You will be prompted for a password used to protect the CA's key. *Keep this password safe as it will be used to sign other application certificates.*

+You should now have the CA's key `keys/ca.key` and certificate `certs/ca.crt`.

 ### Generating an application key and certificate

 First, we'll generate an application key and certificate signing request.